Polarishq/fluentd/README.md

 [Kubernetes], is an open source framework that orchestrates and automate container deployments.
 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s is an abbreviation derived by replacing the 8 letters “ubernete” with “8”.

 A [daemonset] is a K8s concept that is automatically deployed on each node of a K8s cluster.
-Fluentd Nova plugin is used as a daemonset, running a docker container.
-The daemonset ingests system and application logs and sends these data to Splunk Nova.
+The Fluentd Nova plugin is used as a daemonset which runs a docker container.
+The daemonset ingests system and application logs and sends the data to Splunk Nova.
 One Docker container instance runs on each node of the cluster.

 **Fluentd K8s Input**: The K8s plugin is a Fluentd input component that pulls logs.